-I didn’t even have to talk to anyone.
-I could just point at the beer I wanted to try, they would fill it up, and I would move on to the next one.
+While at the event, I didn’t even have to talk to anyone to communicate what I wanted.
+With over 4,000 beers, on tap and all I had to do was walk up with my one-ounce plastic cup, point at the beer I wanted to try, and some lovely person would fill it up.
+I would drink and move on to the next one.

 Without a massive hangover, and a possible trip to the hospital, there’s no way to conceivably try 4,000 beers in one night.
 So, how did I choose?
 How did one brewer or one beer lure me and my little plastic cup?

 Here, some tips on how to get noticed when you and all your neighbors look alike.
 (If you haven’t made the connection yet to this particular website, environmental organizations, to the outside eye, all look exactly alike.
 Learning how to stand out is really helpful.)

 People inherently assume that if a hundred people are in line for something it must be good.
 Sometimes they’re right, sometimes not, but most of the time it will at least get people in line to try it.

 Be so efficient that you move people right through.
 Many times, my urge to fill and subsequently drain my one-ounce plastic cup was so great that I wouldn’t even care what booth I ended up in front of.
 The first no-liner I saw won me.
 (Don’t judge.
 Remember when we used to have fun like this??)

 3. Make it easy for a fan to follow up.